-This course focuses on examining the essential features that constitute life in terms of the coordinative interactions of small and large molecules.
+This course examines the essential features that constitute life in terms of the coordinative interactions of small and large molecules.
 Phenomena explored by students include the cell as common denominator, proteins as agents of specificity, metabolic pathways, cell transport, and the central dogma of molecular genetics and regulation of the flow of information.
-Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL 1108; BLAB 1108
+Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL1107/BLAB1107;BIOL1108/BLAB1108.